MicrosoftDocs/azure-dev-docs/articles/intro/connect-to-azure-services.md

 ---
 title: Connect your app to Azure Services
-description: An overview of important services that developers use when building solutions on Azure. ms.prod: azure ms.topic: article ms.date: 01/13/2022
+description: An overview of how to connect your applications to Azure. ms.prod: azure ms.topic: article ms.date: 01/13/2022